-A part of the Kenosha community since 2000, offering small and personalize therapeutic hatha yoga classes workshops, private 1-1 sessions, and yoga therapy.
+We have been a part of the Kenosha community since 2000, offering small and personalize therapeutic hatha yoga classes workshops, private 1-1 sessions, and yoga therapy.

-We are registered and certified with Yoga Alliance and the International Association of Yoga Therapy.
+Registered and certified with Yoga Alliance and the International Association of Yoga Therapy.

 Our focus is self-awareness, breathing, and meditation to release tension, tightness, stress, and strain.
-Whether you are new to yoga, have a medical issue, regaining strengthen and flexibility after surgery or illness, or have emotional or physical trauma our classes are born out of a desire to provide pure healing yoga.
+Whether you are new to yoga, have yoga experience, have a medical issue, regaining strengthen and flexibility after surgery or illness, or have emotional or physical trauma our classes are born out of a desire to provide pure healing yoga.

 We invite you to join us in this joyful and on-going journey of personal growth and improved health.